-Also, the two are analysed in quite different ways.
+Quantitative and qualitative data are analysed in different ways.
 For qualitative data, the researcher might analyse as the research progresses, continually refining and reorganising in light of the emerging results.

 For quantitative data, the analysis can be left until the end of the data collection process, and if it is a large survey, statistical software is the easiest and most efficient method to use.
 For this type of analysis time has to be put aside for the data input process which can be long and laborious.
 However, once this has been done the analysis is quick and efficient, with most software packages producing well presented graphs, pie charts and tables which can be used for the final report.

-QUALITATIVE DATA ANALYSIS
+ANALYSING QUALITATIVE DATA

 To help you with the analysis of qualitative data, it is useful to produce an interview summary form or a focus group summary form which you complete as soon as possible after each interview or focus group has taken place.
-This includes practical details about the time and place, the participants, the duration of the interview or focus group, and details about the content and emerging themes (see Figures 2 and 3).
-It is useful to complete these forms as soon as possible after the interview and attach them to your transcripts.
-The forms help to remind you about the contact and are useful when you come to analyse the data.
+This includes practical details about the time and place, the participants, the duration of the interview or